prod-feng/hpc-nodes-viewer/README.md

 >python3 -m http.server 8​111 --bind 127.0.0.1
 ~~~

-Bind it to an internal network, to keep it away from outside access, for the sake of security.
+Bind it to an internal network, to keep it away from outsider access, for the sake of security.

 Use a web browser to open:
 ```